Course Hero buys Symbolab in a rare edtech acquisition – TechCrunch

 Consolidation remains rare in the sector that has historically been underfunded.
 Edtech acquisitions have been growing steadily but slowly.
 In 2018, edtech had less than 40 acquisitions.
 In that same year, fintech had 193 acquisitions, according to Crunchbase.

 Still, amid edtech’s larger boom, this acquisition makes a good amount of sense.
 Course Hero recently raised its biggest tranche of money yet, passed $100 million in annual run revenue, and became profitable.
 Thus, the company likely had money in the bank to afford the deal.
-In 2012, Course Hero bought InstaEdu, an on-demand video platform.
+In 2012, Course Hero bought Cardinal Scholars, from the founders of InstaEdu.

 Grauer says that he expects Course Hero to make more acquisitions across a variety of subject areas in the future.
 In edtech more broadly, he thinks that the next 5 to 10 years will have more acquisitions.

-Note: Editor’s note: This article stated that Course Hero bought InstaEdu in 2012.
-This is inaccurate.
-The company bought Cardinal Scholars, from the founders of InstaEdu.
-An update has been made to reflect this correction.